SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

     parser = lib.basic_arg_parser(worker_name, description=__doc__)
     parsed_args = parser.parse_args()

-The :py:func:`lib.basic_arg_parser` returns a command-line parser instance with the file path/name of the :ref:`NowcastConfigFile` as a required argument, and :option:`--debug` and :option:`--help` option flags.
+The :py:func:`lib.basic_arg_parser` returns a command-line parser object with the file path/name of the :ref:`NowcastConfigFile` as a required argument, and :option:`--debug` and :option:`--help` option flags.
 The value of :py:data:`worker_name` is used to construct the parser's usage message.
 Passing :py:data:`__doc__` as the value of :kbd:`description` causes the worker's module docstring to be used as the parser's descriptive text;